2019 Monster Energy NASCAR Cup Series: Race reports

 In the Monster Energy Open, Daniel Hemric started on pole.
 William Byron won the first stage to advance to the All-Star Race in a close overtime finish against Darrell Wallace Jr. In the second stage, Hemric and Ryan Preece wrecked and brought an overtime finish.
-Wallace Jr. won the second stage to advance to the All-Star Race in a close finish against Daniel Suarez, who went spinning through the grass.
+Wallace Jr. won the second stage to advance to the All-Star Race in a close finish against Daniel Suárez, who went spinning through the grass.
 In the final stage, Kyle Larson passed Ty Dillon to win the race and advance to the All-Star Race.
 Alex Bowman won the fan vote to get into the All-Star Race.

 Clint Bowyer started on pole for the All-Star Race.
 Kyle Busch won the first stage, Kevin Harvick won the second stage, and Joey Logano won the third stage.
 Several drivers had issues during the race, including Erik Jones, who got into the wall multiple times, and Denny Hamlin, who went for a spin after cutting a tire.
 In the final stage, Larson, who raced into the All-Star Race through the Monster Energy Open, got a push from Harvick to take the lead and win the All-Star Race, holding off Harvick and Kyle Busch.